adrienerice/The_Chosen_Ones/README.md

-# The_Chosen_Ones
+# Smart Home with Healthcare for the Elderly
 Repository for all content for team members

 This file provides a guide to the contents of this repository of Smart Home with Healthcare for the Elderly, which whould provide a prototype of an APP but in website version.

 >* Click [healthcare app(web version)] and the click the only folder named[health app]